-8.10.1 Key type: master key
+8.9.1 Key type: master key

-While the encryption had to be enabled explicitly by calling ./occ master key encryption:enable-master-key in older versions of Nextcloud it is now the default encryption mode in newer versions including Nextcloud 16.
+This is the default encryption mode in Nextcloud.
 With master key encryption enabled there is one central key that is used to secure the files handled by Nextcloud.
 The master key is protected by a password that can be generated by the server administrator.
 The advantage of the master key encryption is that the encryption is transparent to the users but has the disadvantage that the server administrator is able to decrypt user files without knowing any user password.

-8.10.2 Key type: public sharing key
+8.9.2 Key type: public sharing key